-1. Tap the contact’s icon in a Messages thread, and then tap the “i” button.
-This particular step must be begun in a Messages thread and can’t be accessed through the contacts search.
+1. Tap the contact’s icon in a Messages thread, then tap the “i” button.
+It can’t be shared in this manner through the Contacts app.

 2. Tap “Send My Current Location” to share your current location with a map screenshot and GPS-navigable Apple Maps link.

 1. Open the contact again in the Find My app and tap the “i” button.

 Changing the iCloud Device Used for Location

 If you have multiple devices on your iCloud account, you can share the location for any of those devices.
 This can be set a la carte when sharing the location or globally in iCloud settings.

 1. Tap your name and icon at the top of the Settings app, then the Find My option.

 2. Make sure “Share My Location” is toggled on.

 3. Look at the two lines above that.
 The first will show you what device is sharing your location.
 The second line gives you an option to “Use This [device] as My Location.”
 Click that, and your location will automatically switch to that device.

 If someone has shared their location with you, you can get alert notifications based on their movements.
 For example, you can get an alert when they leave their current location or arrive at a separate location.
 It’s useful for confirming that people arrived at work, school, home, etc.